Weakly Supervised Silhouette-based Semantic Scene Change Detection: Experiments

 \subsubsection{Semantic change detection for the PSCD dataset}

 Figure \ref{fig:result_pscd} shows examples of the semantic change detection results for the entire process of our proposed method.
 Table \ref{table:iou_pscd} shows the mIoU of each method for the PSCD dataset.
-In the top rows of Fig.\ref{fig:result_pscd}, the CSCDNet can accurately detect scene changes, although some detection errors are owing to reflections from window-glasses and advertisement boards on the buildings because of the lack of training data.
-(The CSCDNet trained with the PCD dataset can detect some changes of small advertisement boards but not those of vegetations, and vice versa for the CSCDNet trained using the PSCD dataset.)
+In Fig.\ref{fig:result_pscd}, the CSCDNet trained with the PCD dataset can accurately detect scene changes, although some detection errors are owing to occlusion of vegetation and small advertisement boards on the buildings because of the lack of training data.
+(The CSCDNet trained with the PSCD dataset can also detect them.)
 Certainly, if the semantic change detection dataset, of which the creation is labor-intensive, is available, the strategy of the end-to-end learning for semantic change detection can be applied, and the performance is almost the best (CSSCDNet).
 However, even if the dedicated dataset is unavailable, the SSCDNet can estimate semantic scene changes for each input image successfully depending on the change detection accuracy.
 The lower part of Fig.\ref{fig:result_pscd} shows failure cases due to a lack of training data.

 Better performance was achieved when the CSCDNet was trained using the PSCD dataset rather than being trained on the PCD dataset, which indicates that only the change detection dataset of the same domain as the target data should be used if it is available.
-Furthermore, the SSCDNet using the ground-truth change mask performs better than the CSSCDNet, which is trained using the full set of the semantic change detection dataset.
-Hence, the SSCDNet will exhibit higher performance when accurate change mask information is available by other methods \cite{Sakurada2013,Taneja2011,Taneja2013} and sensors.
+Furthermore, the SSCDNet using the ground-truth change mask performs close to the CSSCDNet, which is trained using the full set of the semantic change detection dataset.
+Hence, the SSCDNet will exhibit high performance when accurate change mask information is available by other methods \cite{Sakurada2013,Taneja2011,Taneja2013} and sensors.